Shrink Wrap Packaging Reference Guide

 The shrink film 101 page off of our homepage offers common terms when shrink wrapping.
 These terms will help identify the problems you may be experiencing.

-We have wrote a two part blog series addressing shrink wrap problems.
+We have written a two-part blog series addressing shrink wrap problems.
 The series highlights and offers solutions to a variety of problems people may experience when shrink wrapping products.
 Click here for part one of the series or here for part two of the series.

 If there are any questions in this guide we have not addressed, feel free to contact us at 1-800-441-5090.
 We would welcome the opportunity to assist with any questions or issues you may have.